rmuit/copernica-api/README.md

     returned without throwing an exception: see above example code.
   - By default an exception is thrown if we try to re-delete an entity which was deleted earlier.
-This exception can be suppressed by passing CopernicaRestClient::DELETE_RETURNS_ALREADY_REMOVED to the third argument of `delete()` or setting it using `suppressApiCallErrors()`.
+This exception can be suppressed by passing CopernicaRestClient::DELETE_RETURNS_ALREADY_REMOVED to the second argument of `delete()` or setting it using `suppressApiCallErrors()`.
 In this case, the `delete()` call will return the full headers and body (including the JSON encoded error message).
-The value can be ignored and the fact that the call returns normally can be treated as 'success'.
+This return value can be ignored and the fact that the call returns normally can be treated as 'success'.

 - Some API endpoints behave in unknown ways.
 CopernicaRestClient throws exceptions by default for unknown behavior; the intention is to never return